 Rails 4 Requires a Ruby version of 1.9.3 or higher.
-Heroku has 2.0.0 installed by default for all new applications, so you don’t need to do anything here.
-However, we recommend setting your Ruby version in your Gemfile:
+Heroku has a ruby version installed by default for all new applications, so you don’t need to do anything here.
+However, we recommend setting your Ruby version in your Gemfile.

 When you declare your Ruby version, you get parity between production, and between developers.